Out of 15,684 evaluation forms, 96.54% said “Yes, I would recommend White Paper to a colleague

 Jenny is a public procurement expert and former partner of McCann FitzGerald.
 She is highly skilled at advising on effective compliance, and legal and project delivery risks.

-Ross and Greg will be taking questions and sharing real life examples of how to apply practically the legal solutions.
+Ross and Greg will be sharing real life examples of how to apply practically the legal solutions.

 Answered by: Mary Dunne of Maples Group

 Mary acted for the operator of Dublin's light rail network on its bid to secure a contract extension.
 "She is a problem solver – practical, positive and with ground-breaking knowledge."

 David is "razor sharp, incredibly clued up and achieves sensational results."
 He is a popular commentator on procurement issues, appearing frequently in the Press and on TV/Radio.

 Anna-Marie is one of the 10 "most highly regarded" individuals globally, for public procurement.
 She is advising on the N-M20 Cork to Limerick road improvement scheme.